TSP SAFETYNET SYSTEM

 So how exactly do you manage your TSP?

-Unfortunately most Federal workers do not understand how.
+Unfortunately most Federal workers do not understand how important it is to safeguard their TSP during hard times in the markets.
 This is why around 45% basically “buy and hold” in the G fund.
 In the past, the G fund has hardly kept pace with inflation, so you can either tread water or rarely move forward.
 This is simply not the most effective way to manage your TSP both for protection and growth.

-The major point to remember is that we use a sophisticated system to assist you in managing your TSP for safety from loss and profit optimization both working together for your financial freedom when you retire.
+The major point to remember is that SafetyNET managers use a sophisticated system to manage your TSP for safety from loss and helping your account grow in up markets — the goal is to have the system work even in volatile markets to enhance your financial freedom when you retire.

 An important part of the TSP SafetyNET system is the essential step of identifying how every single reader is comfortable with having risks with their retirement funds.
 This is a very personal part and there are many various things to take into consideration when looking at your own ability to handle risk in order to manage your TSP effectively.
 We understand that everybody has a unique approach in their TSP investment philosophy as to how they deal with the overall question of risk as opposed to reward.
 This is affected by many things such as personality, financial needs, family size and wants, retirement plans/goals and the period of time they are in their career.
 We understand that there is actually no right or wrong technique but it is essential to respect the value of risk tolerance when developing the management of TSP investments.
 We use a more accurate analysis in that we have 5 different risk tolerance categories whereas other TSP investment systems either neglect the whole subject completely or use 2 or 3 categories.
 We decided to use 5 categories to help our readers “fine tune” their own personal approach.
 The scoring from the questionnaire assists placing an individual into the most suitable group which best identifies every individual’s risk tolerance philosophy.
 These groups are: